NABH Consultancy for Premier Hospitals, Hyderabad

 Project Team: Dr. Sreenath Reddy, Dr. Dhirendra Kumar, Rishi Priyanka and Dr. Divya Desai

-This project is to provide assistance in meeting the NABH requirements for Premier Hospital, Hyderabad.
+This project was to provide assistance in meeting the NABH requirements for Premier Hospital, Hyderabad.
 The Consultancy was offered at 5 phases.
 Phase 1 consisting of initial Gap Analysis, Phase 2 consisting of Awareness Program, System Design and Core Team, Phase 3 consisting of Documentation and Implementation NABH, Phase 4 consisting of Implementation Maturity Measurement and Phase 5 consisting of Accreditation Assistance from pre assessment stage to final assessment stage.
-The first 4 phases of the project are completed as of now the project is in phase five which comprises of filing of the application with QCI for pre assessment.

 Evaluation of Special Newborn Care Units in Karnataka

 The Government of India has launched FBNC units to achieve the MDG 4 target, and to address the issue of neonatal deaths.
 As the SNCUs play a vital role in preventing the newborn deaths, and hence decreasing the IMR to a huge extent, it is imperative to monitor their performance and evaluate.
-The proposed project, was jointly developed between IIHMR Society, UNICEF, India Country Office, the Govt. of Karnataka, NRHM have been able look into the above mentioned challenges.
-The evaluation team will comprise of neonatologists, pediatrician and public health personnel.
-The schedules will be developed jointly with IHMR-B and UNICEF.
+The proposed project was jointly developed between IIHMR Society, UNICEF, India Country Office, the Govt. of Karnataka, NRHM have been able look into the above-mentioned challenges.
+The evaluation team comprised of neonatologists, pediatrician and public health personnel.
+The schedules were developed jointly with IHMR-B and UNICEF.
 The team evaluated all the functioning 32 SNCUs in Karnataka.
 6 SNCUs were evaluated in a comprehensive manner for the infection control components of the units.